robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/setup.md

 sudo usermod -aG libvirt $(whoami)
 ```

 Now, to apply the command *usermod* you need to log out and back in again.
 If you're running locally, you can reboot the system to make sure; otherwise, you can just use `su - $(whoami)` to login again in the current *bash*.
+In case you have a different configuration (e.g. sudo doesn't require a password) exit and enter again into the vm.

 To check if the settings applied correctly, run `groups`.
 If you see *libvirt* listed, you're good to go.